 In a similar vein, Demisto, a provider of an IT security operations platform, this week released a survey of 200 organizations with 500 or more employees that finds 40 percent feel there are significantly more alerts being generated than can be handled by their staff and that 47.4 percent admit it is hard to know which alerts to prioritize.
 In addition, 30 percent of respondents reported they have no playbooks, runbooks or other documentation for incident response actions.
 In fact, the Demisto report notes that only 14.5 percent of respondents are measuring their mean time to respond (MTTR) and more than 40 percent of organizations don’t have the tools needed to measure incident response at all.

-As straight forward as that may seem, however, performing that exercise multiple times a day requires a level of discipline most IT organizations are not going to be able to maintain.
-Because of that issue there are a lot more interest in incident response services provided by organizations with IT security expertise.
-Regardless of the method employed the one thing that is should be clear is that in the absence of a well-defined incident response plan far too many organizations are incurring more costs responding to potential threats than they are from that actual malware infecting their systems.
+As straightforward as that may seem, however, performing that exercise multiple times a day requires a level of discipline most IT organizations are not going to be able to maintain.
+Because of that issue, there is a lot more interest in incident response services provided by organizations with IT security expertise.
+Regardless of the method employed the one thing that is should be clear is that in the absence of a well-defined incident response plan far too many organizations are incurring more costs responding to potential threats than they are from that actual malware infecting their systems.'More than one independent study has shown that organizations need to improve how they go about investigating and responding to a potential security breach.' @MVizardClick To Tweet

 Mike Vizard has covered IT for more than 25 years, and has edited or contributed to a number of tech publications including InfoWorld, eWeek, CRN, Baseline, ComputerWorld, TMCNet and Digital Review.
 He currently blogs for IT Business Edge and contributes to CIOinsight, The Channel Insider, Programmableweb and Slashdot.
 Mike also blogs about emerging cloud technology for SmarterMSP.